LIMA, Peru – Roberto can’t walk.

 While we were walking through San Juan de Mira Flores, Benavides pointed to a cluster of barrels next to one of the low houses.
 Speaking through a translator, a student from the United States named Hima Patel who had come to Lima to volunteer with MedLife, he explained the water barrels you’ll see outside most houses in this area.
 They come in two colors: brown and blue.

-The brown ones are expensive but excellent, as good as anything you would find in the U.S. Well insulated and durable, they last about 10 years before needing to be replaced (eventually time, heat and erosion take their toll).
+The brown ones are expensive but excellent, as good as anything you could find in America.
+Well insulated and durable, they last about 10 years before needing to be replaced (eventually time, heat and erosion take their toll).
 The blue ones are old chemical containers from the docks.
 Taken off ships, once the cargo is emptied they’re hosed out and sold to people who can’t afford anything better.
 They sell for the equivalent of about $5.

 The result is an explosive cluster of stomach cancer, among those who can least afford to treat it.